sherobbedmyboots/malkoo/Templates/javascript.md

 ### JIT Compilers

-JavaScript is a high level (human written) language and was designed to sacrifice speed for ease of use.
-The JavaScript engine parses the code, resolves the functions, and executes the code.
+JavaScript is a high level language that was designed in a way to sacrifice speed for ease of use.
+The JavaScript engine parses the human-readable code, resolves all the functions, and executes the code.
 While JavaScript interprets each script, it does a lot of lookups, type conversions, etc. to optimize it for execution.

-JIT compilers speed up performance by translating JS code into machine code watches code as it runs, sees what's run many times if function runs many times, it's sent to the compiler to optimize, creates a faster version of the function
+JIT compilers speed up performance by translating JS code into machine code It watches code as it runs, sees what's run many times if function runs many times, it's sent to the compiler to optimize, creates a faster version of the function